ztguang/D-MPTCP/README.md

-# QMPTCP
+# DMPTCP

-# Delay-Aware Multi-Next-Hop Multi-Path Data Transmission Service in Mobile Ad-hoc Networks
+# Congestion Control Based MPTCP Packet Scheduling in Hybrid Ad-Hoc Network

 The main source code related to this paper and all experiment-related files can be obtained from the link below, which will assist you in reproducing the experiments.